 Dwars door Vlaanderen takes in twelve hills and three stretches of pavé.
 The route is not as tough as prior editions, because the one-day race now features in the Tour of Flanders build-up.
-The organisers have been successful in bring it together with their main showpiece, yet they don’t want to care off the big guns with a too demanding route.
+The organisers have been successful in bringing it together with their main showpiece, yet they don’t want to care off the big guns with a too demanding route.

 Dwars door Vlaanderen starts in Roeselare and 83 kilometres into the race the first ‘helling’ takes the shape of the Kluisberg.
 From that moment on it’s every 10 kilometres or so before another hill appears.
 Via Knokteberg and second ascents of both Kluisberg and Knokteberg the route continues to Kortekeer, Steenbeekdries, Taaienberg and Kruisberg.
 Following a third climb up Knokteberg it’s about time for the finale.
 Meanwhile, the riders have had their first taste of cobbles at Mariaborrestraat, right before Steekbeekdries.